-The Deuter Speed Lite 20 is a great daypack perfect for almost any day activity that you can think of.
+The Deuter Speed Lite 20 (recently upgraded to the Lite 21 series) is a great daypack perfect for almost any day activity that you can think of.
 Its lightweight, durable and streamlined design allow it to be one of the more versatile packs on the market right now, and all that at a great price!

 It was for these reasons, and more, that we decided to award the Deuter Speed Lite 20 our Editor’s Choice award in our best hiking daypack buying guide.
 In other words, this was the pack that we could recommend the most to anyone; casual users and seasoned hiking veterans alike.

 So, if you’re on the market to buy a new daypack to suit your hiking needs, or if you just need something to use to get around urban areas in the most comfortable way, this pack should be perfect for you!

 This article contains affiliate links.
 If you buy something through the links on this page, we might get a small commission.
 It will not affect your price but helps keep our site alive!

 Deuter Speed Lite 20 Daypack

 There’s a lot to love about this pack, but most of all it’s the overall comfortability and ease of use that really makes the Deuter Speed Lite 20 great.

 It has a fairly unique V-shaped design that spreads the weight of the pack evenly between your shoulders, making it hug the shape of your back.

 This will allow you to move quickly without shifting your centre of balance too much at all.
 This makes it great for fast-moving activities where you don’t need to carry too much gear, like skiing, mountain biking, short hikes, or even trail running.